-Table of contents

 A: Introduction

 Document Purpose

 Acknowledgements

 Background and Strategies

 Gateway Map

 Key Map - Where These Standards Apply

 Downtown Districts

-Potential "Themes" or Stories to Tell
+"Themes" or Stories to Tell

 B: Character and Inspiration

 Architectural and Landscape Character

 Other Considerations - Accents, Screens, Signs, Art

 C: Walls

 Restore Basalt Walls and Outcrops

 Concrete Block Walls

 Green or Living Walls

 Jersey Barriers

 Aesthetic Traffic Barriers

 Basalt Walls

 D: Paint Color

 Color Palette

 Key Plan

 E: Sidewalks

 Bollards

 Paving

 Tree Grates

 Low Pedestrian Rails

 F: Lighting

 Light Fixtures

 Special Lighting

 G: Fencing

 Right of Way

+Security and City Streets

+H: Landscape

+Goals

+Rocks, Mulch amd Weed Barrier

+Tree List

-H: Landscape .....
-Goals Rocks, Mulches amd Weed Barrier Tree List Tall Shrub List Low Shrubs, Perennials, Groundcovers & Grasses
+Tall Shrub List

+Low Shrubs, Perennials, Groundcovers & Grasses

-Appendix and Useful References .....
+X: Appendix and Useful References 47

 A: Introduction

-Document Purpose Acknowledgements Background and Strategies Gateway Map Key Map - Where These Standards Apply Downtown Districts "Themes" or Stories to Tell

 Document Purpose

+Acknowledgements

+Background and Strategies

+Gateway Map

+Key Map - Where These Standards Apply

+Downtown Districts

+"Themes" or Stories to Tell

+Document Purpose

 This is a working document intended to establish a common language for architectural and landscape design elements along the corridor regardless of available resources or the scale of future individual proposals.

 The document will likely continue to evolve as preliminary designs are developed at Division and Lincoln.
 Eventually this document will be finalized to serve as a manual of approved elements and expectations for the corridor.

 Even after it's been finalized, the degree of specificity in this document will vary amongst elements.
 For example, it's necessary to be very specific with paint colors, whereas identifying a style of bollards or light fixtures may suffice so long as the color is consistent.
 Finally, suggestions for accents, lighting and art are included for inspiration but the expectation is that the final proposal will be the result of a creative process that helps build on the "theme" that's been identified for the location.

 The initial focus will be on urban design elements at Spokane's downtown exits.
 But recognizing that many people do not exit I-90 and instead their sole impression of Spokane is based on what they see from the freeway, it would benefit the community to expand this document in the future to include the mainline, bridges and overpasses.

+The original version of this document was prepared in 2013 by the City of Spokane Planning and Development Department with the participation and guidance of city leadership and staff representing various departments and agencies as noted below.
+As implementation of gateway and streetscape improvements are made, updates to this document will incorporate new information and refinements based on lessons learned.

 City of Spokane

 Mayor David Condon

 Business and Developer Services Division

 Jan Quintrall, Division Director

-Julie Happy, Division Communication Manager of Business and Developer Services RAI
+Julie Happy, Division Communication Manager

 Planning and Development Department

 Scott Chesney, Director

 Julie Neff, Associate Planner

 Grant Wencel, Assistant Planner

 Lori Patrick, Planning Specialist

 Streets Department

-6

 Andy Schenk, P.E., Operations Manager

 Office of Neighborhood Services and Code Enforcement

-Heather Trautman, Director Alicia Powell, Intern
+Heather Trautman, Director

+Alicia Powell, Intern

 Parks and Recreation

-Garrett Jones, Parks Planner Angel Spell, Urban Forester
+Garrett Jones, Parks Planner

+Angel Spell, Urban Forester

 Downtown Spokane Partnership

-Mark Richard, President Marla Nunberg, Vice-President Brandon Rapez-Betty, Project Manager
+Mark Richard, President

+Marla Nunberg, Vice-President

+Brandon Rapez-Betty, Project Manager

 Washington State Department of Transportation

-Charlene Kay, P.E., Region Planning Manager Paul Kinderman, P.E., Bridge Architect Sandy Salisbury, Landscape Architect
+Charlene Kay, P.E., Region Planning Manager

-Document prepared by the City of Spokane Planning and Development Department.
+Paul Kinderman, P.E., Bridge Architect

+Sandy Salisbury, Landscape Architect

 In 1971 WSDOT spent 1.26 million underneath a 15-block section of I-90 between Maple and Division.
 In 2013 this would equal well over 7 million dollars.
 While in recent years the corridor has been neglected and has fallen into disrepair, many portions are in good condition and simply in need of restoration and enhancements.

-Stratetegies

-1) Restore.
-Clean, restore, maintain and build upon the existing framework.
+Strategies